Verpous/AlwaysShadow/README.md

 ## Usage instructions

 Run AlwaysShadow.exe.
-I recommend [adding it to your startup programs](https://support.microsoft.com/en-us/windows/add-an-app-to-run-automatically-at-startup-in-windows-10-150da165-dcd9-7230-517b-cf3c295d89dd) so it will always be running when you turn on your computer.
 The program will make sure to turn Instant Replay back on should it ever turn off.
-Additionally, there is a system tray icon with options to disable or exit the program.
+Additionally, there is a system tray icon with a few options.
+One of the options is to run at startup, which I recommend turning on.

 For this program to work, you have to turn on In-Game Overlay in your GeForce Experience settings.